-Why are Singaporeans choosing this over conventional clothes drying methods?
+Why are Singaporeans switching to this from conventional clothes drying methods?

 How do most Singaporeans dry wet laundry?